polettix/App-Easer/README.md

 the higher `configuration` level and the whole `configuration` section can normally be left out of an application's definition.

-Last, option `help-on-stderr` allows printing the two stock helper commands `help` and `commands` on standard error instead of standard output (which is the default).
+Option `help-on-stderr` allows printing the two stock helper commands `help` and `commands` on standard error instead of standard output (which is the default).

+Option `auto-leaves` allows setting any command that has no _explicit_ sub-command as a leaf, which prevents it from getting a `help` and a `commands` sub-command (or whatever has been put to override them).

 ## Commands Specifications